drewcrawford/continue_stream/README.md

 ## License

-This project is licensed under the same terms as the continue crate.
+This project is licensed under the MIT or Apache-2.0 license, at your option.